 - David Hyde Pierce's monologue, as host of Saturday Night Live, was a parody of the song.

 - In the Frasier episode "Fathers and Sons", Frasier, Niles and Leland Barton sing the first verse of the song.
-Martin tries to join in but confuses the lyrics, singing about a "scary hippopotamus" (instead of "the square of a hypotenuse").
+Martin tries to join in but confuses the lyrics, singing "awful facts about the scary hippopotamus" (instead of "cheerful facts about the square of the hypotenuse").